 - Version 1 has Add and Update buttons, so you can view, edit and add records.
 You can download a copy of the Data Entry Form and customize it to suit your data.
 The file is in Excel 2003 format, and is zipped.
 After you unzip the file and open it, enable macros, so you can use the worksheet buttons.

-- Version 2 has Add, Update and Delete buttons, so you can view, edit, add and delete records.
+- Version 2 has Add, Update, New and Delete buttons, so you can view, edit, add, start new, and delete records.
 Use this one with caution, because the deleted records are gone forever!
 You can read the details on this version, and download the Data Entry Form With Delete Button.

 - Version 3 has two data entry areas, and data is copied to and from these cells by using links on other worksheets.
 You can expand on this sample file, using the same technique to add more data entry ranges, and fields in your database sheet.